Specialisation in Professional Translation

 Qualified translators also have good career opportunities in the language service industry (as revisors, proofreaders, terminologists or project managers, for example).
 An MA degree in Professional Translation gives you the chance to enter these professions directly.

 In the MA programme, you study at least three languages: your native or primary language (A language) and at least two foreign languages, which are classified as either 'active' (B) or 'passive' (C) languages.
 You translate out of your B and C languages into your A language and out of your A language into your B language.
-The minimum language combination is A + C + C. The results you achieve in the professional aptitude tests will determine which language is classified as your A language and whether your foreign languages are classified as B (active) or C (passive).
+The minimum language combination is A + C + C (two language versions).
+A maximum number of four language versions is possible.
+The results you achieve in the professional aptitude tests will determine which language is classified as your A language and whether your foreign languages are classified as B (active) or C (passive).
 One of the languages you offer must be German.

 The table below gives you an overview of the languages and language combinations we currently cover in the specialisation in Professional Translation.
 The MA programme director reserves the right to cancel a language version if there are not enough students enrolled.

 |A language||B or C languages||C language only|